OUTDOOR WOOD: All You Need to Know About Oiling

 What’s the Catch?

 No exterior wood finish is perfect, and that goes for exterior oil.
 Although re-application is easy (and that’s a huge plus), exterior oil doesn’t do much to prevent dirt from getting ground into wood surfaces from foot traffic.
 It also requires annual reapplication.
 Exterior oil doesn’t impart much colour to the wood and it can’t hide areas that have gone grey and discoloured.
+You’ll need to sand old wood first.

 As I mentioned before, one of the best uses for exterior oil is outdoor wood furniture.
-In fact, it’s one of the only finishing options that won’t leave you grieved.
+In fact, it’s one of the only finishing options that won’t leave you grieved in time.
 Paint and film-forming stains look great at first, but in a year or two you have an ugly mess, with peeling happening in all those inaccessible nooks and crannies of your bench, table, chairs or whatever.

 7 Shares